Dabigatran for Mitral Stenosis Atrial Fibrillation

 Study Summary

 Atrial fibrillation (AF) is the most common sustained cardiac arrythmia encountered in clinical practice and patients suffer from this are at increased risk of ischemic stroke and systemic thromboembolism due to the formation and embolism of left atrial thrombi.
-Current international guidelines recommend non-vitamin K oral anticoagulants (NOACs) for stroke prevention amongst these patients with non-valvular AF at significant ischemic stroke risk, given the superior safety and comparable efficacy of NOACs over warfarin.
-However, warfarin therapy remains in the stroke prevention strategy for AF patients with mitral stenosis (MS) as NOACs lack of evidence for safety and efficacy amongst this group of patients.
-A local study is initiated to compare and evaluate the safety and efficacy among the two groups of anticoagulants - NOACs and traditional Warfarin therapy - in AF patients with underlying moderate to severe MS.
+Current international guidelines recommend non-vitamin K oral anticoagulants (NOACs) for stroke prevention amongst these patients with non-valvular atrial fibrillation (AF) at significant ischemic stroke risk, given the superior safety and comparable efficacy of NOACs over warfarin.
+However, the safety and efficacy of NOACs had not been evaluated in AF patients with underlying mitral stenosis (MS) thereby the currently recommended stroke prevention strategy remains warfarin therapy for AF patients with underlying MS. A local study is initiated to compare efficacy and safety of Dabigatran with Warfarin therapy in AF patients with moderate to severe MS.

 Eligibility Criteria